-IT Autopilot takes the pressure off your team by handling first-tier support across the channels your end users already live in — email, chat, Slack, Teams, and your Service Portal.
-It doesn’t just respond to end-user queries, issues, and crises — it solves them.
+Robin takes the pressure off your team by handling first-tier support across email, chat, Slack, Teams, and your Service Portal.
+You may know it by its old stage names — IT Autopilot or AI assistant — but Robin’s still the same overachiever: it doesn’t just respond to end-user issues, it solves them.

-IT Autopilot takes the pressure off your team by handling first-tier support across the channels your end users already live in — email, chat, Slack, Teams, and your Customer Portal.
-It doesn’t just respond to end-user queries, issues, and crises — it solves them.
+Robin takes the pressure off your team by handling first-tier support across email, chat, Slack, Teams, and your Customer Portal.
+You may know it by its old stage names — IT Autopilot or AI assistant — but Robin’s still the same overachiever: it doesn’t just respond to end-user issues, it solves them.

-IT Autopilot is an AI assistant designed to interact with end users across multiple channels.
+Robin is an AI assistant designed to interact with end users across multiple channels.
 It answers questions, offers guidance, and executes approved actions — helping end users resolve common IT issues before they reach your team.
-It's available 24/7 and learns from the context you give it.
+It's available 24/7, learns from the context you give it, and is available as an add-on priced per end user.

 Instant response and support